arphost-com/openvpnas-whmcs/README.md

 ```

 **Example**
-If the module folder in this repo is named `openvpnas`, upload it to:
+Copy the server module folder from this repo to:

 ```
-/path/to/whmcs/modules/servers/openvpnas/
+/path/to/whmcs/modules/servers/openvpnas_whmcs/
 ```

 After upload, you should have something like: